arg3t/dotfiles/README.md

 ## TODOs

 * Improve the go function written in surf
+* Add the documentation for all the keybinds
 * Improve the way indicators look
 * !!!
 High priority add an indicator for insert mode